xinghu7788/DeepSniffer/README.md

 2) To reproduce the results of Figure 10, run ```python auto_attack_labels_random.py 750 245 ```.
     where 750 and 245 is the source label and the 245 is the target label.
 You can change them as you need.

-* **Results**: The log files of attack results locate in DeepSniffer/AdversarialAttack/attack_result/, run ```python parser_ae.py``` to display the attack success rate of different substitute models.
+* **Results**: The log files of attack results locate in DeepSniffer/AdversarialAttack/attack_result/, go to the directory and run ```python parser_ae.py``` to display the attack success rate of different substitute models.
 If you would like to reproduce the results of Figure 10, run "python auto_attack_labels_random.py 750 245".
-The attack results are shown in demofile_random.txt in the same directory (DeepSniffer/AdversarialAttack/), including the attack results of 100 randomly-ensembled substitute models.
+The attack results are shown in demofile_random.txt in the same directory (DeepSniffer/AdversarialAttack/), including the attack results of 50 randomly-ensembled substitute models.

 **If you have any questions, please feel free to open issue in this project.
 Thanks!**